Hariiiy/Hariiiy/README.md

   #### <b>The Two Worlds</b>

   >『A small group-developed puzzle and action game created during a high school after-school program for the Youth Fusion.
-The project follows a child from opposing worlds who progress through puzzles and combat to defeat a final boss. 』
+The project follows a child from opposing worlds who progress through puzzles and combat to defeat a final boss. 』⠀⠀[Click to Open]

 </summary>